 they don’t need a lot of space, because they don’t move around much

 Wrong again.
-It amazes me that some people can’t piece two and two together: bettas are tropical fish who, as a result, need a warm environment.
+Bettas are tropical fish who, as a result, need a warm environment.
 What will happen if you take a tropical animal out of its warm environment and put it into a cold one, I wonder?
-Oh yeah, it’ll become sluggish to conserve energy!
-It’s not rocket science.
+Hmm… Oh yeah, it’ll become sluggish to conserve energy!
+Not really rocket science.

 they don’t need clean water because they have that organ-thingie which allows them to breathe air

-Yes, they have an organ-thingie which allows them to take oxygen straight from the air, but let me ask you something.
+Yes, they have an ‘organ-thingie’ which allows them to take oxygen straight from the air, but let me ask you something.
 Would you want to swim around in a pool of your own waste?
 No, I didn’t think so.
 A betta’s labyrinth organ is a wonderful adaptation, but it should be considered a back-up tool.
 It is not an excuse to slack off in maintaining your betta’s water quality.
 Fooling yourself into believing that a betta can thrive in filthy water will eventually result in them getting sick and dying, just like any other animal.
 Furthermore, beliefs like this show a plain lack of understanding of the nitrogen cycle (which is absolutely crucial if you intend to keep an aquarium).
 Sorry guys, but no organ on earth can protect you from ammonia burns.

 but the pet store said—

 Just stop there.
 Most large chain stores (yes, even pet stores) are ill-informed about fish and do not train their employees thoroughly in aquatics.
 It is simply not in their interest to do so - all they want, all they need, is to make a sale.
 Whatever misconceptions they have told you, do some research and you’ll see pages upon pages of evidence to the contrary.

 who cares? they don’t live that long anyway

 Again, a misconception.
 Most people seem to believe that a betta’s maximum life span is one or two years.
 The sad truth is that so many people keep their bettas in poor conditions that this has become normal and almost commonplace.
-Two years is a premature death for a betta.
-It is like travelling back in time to the middle ages and believing that people never live older than 50, because the vast majority don’t.
-Yet with advances in medicine and sanitation, our life expectancies have increased.
-And under the right conditions, your betta can live six years or more.
-I have even heard of some outliving the family dog.
+Two years is, under most circumstances, a premature death for a betta.
+And under the right conditions, your betta can live four years or more.
+I have even heard of some outliving the family dog!
 (Furthermore, wouldn’t a short life be even more reason to give them the best life ever?)

 my fish is floating upside down/on its side! it must be dead; I’m going to flush it

 Actually, you should double check.
 It is incredibly easy to overfeed most species of fish, partially because well-meaning but clueless owners interpret their enthusiastic feeding behaviors as proof they’re ‘still hungry’.
 Like most animals, bettas will never turn away food except in extreme situations; it’s the instinct that helps them stay alive in the wild, where food is scarcer.
-If your betta appears to be dead, take a look at him and check for any gill movement at all, then take a look at his belly and be honest with yourself: is he bloated? have you overfed him?
+If your betta appears to be ‘dead’, take a look at him and check for any gill movement at all, then take a look at his belly and be honest with yourself: is he bloated?
+Have you overfed him?
 Eating too much can cause problems with a fish’s swim bladder, which is what allows them to swim/float normally.
-If you suspect this might be the case, fast your little friend for a few days and it’s likely he will return to normal.
+If you suspect this might be the case, fast your little friend for a few days, keep his water extra clean, and he might just return to normal.
 And to think you almost flushed him!
 (Note: overfeeding is just one thing that can cause problems with a fish’s swim bladder.
 If your fish has a wonky swim bladder and you haven’t been overfeeding him, more specific treatment may be required.)

 bettas have little more brain activity than a plant, so I don’t need to provide any of that stuff. all they care about is getting fed

 This is a common and incredibly sad myth.
 Bettas have a memory of at least a year, and are known to be able to recognize their primary feeder.
-They can even learn tricks: I once taught my boy to jump for his food.
-He also becomes suspicious when I am fiddling around with aquarium supplies, and will hide, anticipating a water change (he hates them), even refusing to come out for treats.
-Lately he has got incredibly accurate at predicting when I am about to change his water.
-When I do eventually take him out of his tank for a water change, he sits in a plain liter measuring cup, and I can tell you with confidence that he is most definitely not happy about it: his behavior changes drastically.
-He will not flare, will not take food from me, and swims frantically against the glass, as if desperate to get out.
-Many betta owners - heck, many fish owners - will tell you similar stories.
+They can even learn tricks!
 Google ‘fish intelligence’ and you will see that fish can use tools, recognize other individual fish as ‘friends’, pair with each other for safety, learn new skills by observation, decorate their homes, and even play soccer (take that last one with a pinch of salt)! (source).
 Some scientists believe they even compare to non-human primates in intelligence.
 Furthermore, the argument itself makes no sense: if fish could not think at least on some level, they likely would not have survived the gruelling process of natural selection.
 Besides, even plants need specialized, sensitive care, and they probably don’t think much at all!

 but I’m broke! all that stuff is expensive and I was told bettas are cheap to care for

-Fishkeeping is actually quite an expensive hobby if you do it right, no matter the species.
-If you are genuinely broke (and many people simply use it as an excuse because they’d rather spend their money on things for themselves), really the only question to ask is: why on earth are you buying a pet?
-Be more responsible with your money, and leave animals to those who can afford to take care of them.
-I mean, I understand if you can’t afford the very best fish supplies, or a massive tank, because I’m in that boat too.
-But if you cannot at least afford the bare minimum for your betta, then don’t get one.
-Doing so is irresponsible, and your betta will be the one to suffer for it.
+Sorry, but fishkeeping is actually quite an expensive hobby if you do it right, no matter the species.
+If you are genuinely broke, really the only question to ask is: why on earth are you buying a pet?
+Why not wait until you have disposable income?
+Obviously it’s understandable if you can’t afford the very best fish supplies: not everyone in the hobby can.
+But if you cannot at least afford the bare minimum for your betta to thrive, then please, please don’t get one.

 who cares? it’s only a fish!

-Aside from the fact that fish are much more intelligent than people give them credit for, aside from the fact that they deserve care just like any other animal, and aside from the fact that YOU are in charge of their ENTIRE WORLD, I have only one thing to say: if you have that attitude, why the heck do you want to keep fish?
-Unfortunately they are not given the same rights as other animals; it’s incredibly unlikely that an officer is going to take your fish away if you don’t treat it right.
+Aside from the fact that fish are much more intelligent than people give them credit for, aside from the fact that they deserve care just like any other living thing, and aside from the fact that YOU are in charge of their entire habitat, their entire livelihood, I have only one thing to say: if you have that attitude, why the heck do you want to keep fish?
+Unfortunately they are not given the same welfare rights as other animals; it’s incredibly unlikely that an officer is going to take your fish away if you don’t treat it right.
 This makes it all the more important that we take matters into our own hands and make sure they are cared for responsibly.
 If you cannot do that for whatever reason, you owe it to yourself, to the aquatics community, and to all the little fishies out there to not keep them at all.